This article is part of a larger series on Retail Management.

 Best for Payment Processing: Shopify

-One thing that BigCommerce has over Shopify is that it doesn’t charge any transaction fees for connecting a third-party processor.
-Rather than bundling its own payment processor, it gives you the option to pick the payment gateway that’s right for you.
+When it comes to processing fees, BigCommerce’s most significant advantage over Shopify is it doesn’t charge any transaction fees for connecting a third-party processor.
+Rather than bundling its payment processor, it gives you the option to pick the payment gateway that’s right for you.
 So, larger businesses that process many transactions can shop around for the lowest rates.

-Arguably the biggest advantage Shopify has over BigCommerce is its proprietary point-of-sale (POS) app.
-This allows you to start taking payments immediately, without the hassle of setting up a third-party solution.
-If you’re selling in person, Shopify sells several very convenient credit card scanners.
+Arguably the most considerable advantage Shopify has over BigCommerce is its proprietary point-of-sale (POS) app.
+The POS app allows you to start taking payments immediately, without the hassle of setting up a third-party solution.
+Shopify sells several very convenient credit card scanners if you’re selling in person.
 However, you are not locked into using Shopify’s payment system, and the service is compatible with most of the third-party solutions also offered by BigCommerce.